Skip to content

 -y, --yes Skip the launch confirmation prompt

-Both xprompts are resolved by XPromptTag (tag-based lookup), so a project-local or user-defined xprompt with the matching tag overrides the built-in.
-Each generated phase and land prompt also carries a %approve directive, so the spawned agents can self-approve their own plans without a human-in-the-loop checkpoint between waves.
+The work xprompts are resolved by XPromptTag (tag-based lookup), so a project-local or user-defined xprompt with the matching tag overrides the built-in.
+For epic-tier work, every phase and land segment carries a %approve directive so spawned agents can self-approve their own plans without a human-in-the-loop checkpoint between waves.
+For legend-tier work, only the trailing land-legend segment carries %approve; each epic-planning segment uses %epic and pauses for the normal plan-approval flow before its child phases run.

 When the epic plan bead is attached to ChangeSpec metadata (--changespec / --bug-id), sase bead work preserves the current project's VCS context in the generated prompt.
 The first phase segment targets the project reference and adds a #pr reference for the ChangeSpec, while later phase and land segments target the ChangeSpec ref directly.
 For non-ChangeSpec epics launched from a known SASE workspace, each segment is still prefixed with the detected VCS workflow and project name (for example #git:sase or #gh:sase-org/sase).
 If the current directory is not associated with a SASE project, the prompts are left unprefixed and run in the caller's normal launch context.